 Revelation's Seven Churches

-In 197 B.C., after the city severed its relationship with King Eumenes of Pergamos, it appealed to Rome for help.
-The people of the city, because they had never established any ties to the Roman Empire, sought to create a bond by creating a cult of Rome.
+In 197 B.C., after the city severed its relationship with the Pergamos ruler King Eumenes, it asked the Roman Empire for aid.
+The people of the city, because they had never established any ties to the Roman Empire, sought to create a bond by creating a Roman based cult.
 Smyrna's 'Rome cult' soon spread to other locations and may have led to the worship of the pagan goddess Roma.

 On the ground floor of Ephesus' marketplace (Agora) existed twenty-eight businesses, all of which faced toward the north.
 The market's second floor contained rows of columns between which galleries existed.
 As such, the Agora was the largest marketplace in the ancient world.